-- 1. Routine maximum time limit is 2 minutes and 15 seconds (135 seconds). - Teams are limited to a maximum of twenty (20) participants plus one mascot and must have a minimum of ten (10) participants.
-Teams violating this rule will be disqualified from Preliminary Competition and will forfeit their Game Day score for any additional round(s) of competition.
+- 1. Routine maximum time limit is 2 minutes and 15 seconds (135 seconds). - 2.
+Teams are limited to a maximum of twenty (20) participants plus one mascot and must have a minimum of ten (10) participants.
+Teams violating this rule will be disqualified from Preliminary Competition.
 The mascot may NOT participate in any technical skill (e.g. stunts, pyramids, tosses, or tumbling) and may not serve as a spotter during the performance. - 3.
 Music is allowed for all or part of each routine.
-No voice-overs or words may be recorded to make the team's vocal projection sound louder.

-COLLEGE CHEER DIVISIONS NCA & NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT.
+NCA & NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT.